vorpalnet/blade/README.md

 ### Services

-Deployed to the OCCAS cluster as individual WARs — one per service, deliberately no EAR (see [DEPLOYMENT.md](DEPLOYMENT.md)).
+Deployed to the OCCAS cluster as individual WARs — one per service — and also bundled into `blade-services.ear`; deploy either (see [DEPLOYMENT.md](DEPLOYMENT.md)).
 Each WAR includes the framework JAR; 3rd-party libraries come from the shared library.

 | Module | Description |
 | --- | --- |